 How to apply

 We don’t have a final deadline for MA Applications, and we’ll consider your application right up until the start date of the programme.
 However, we encourage you to apply before the end of July if possible, to make arrangements such as securing funding, accommodation or visas.
 Module enrolment will take place online in early September, so if you apply after that point you may have a more limited choice of modules.

-You’ll also need to apply for a place before applying for any scholarships, so check the deadlines for available scholarships on the postgraduate scholarships database.
+You’ll also need to apply for a place before applying for any scholarships, so check the deadlines for available scholarships on our website.

 Apply (Full time)